BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 It's often said that VDI is one of the most piloted yet least rolled-out technologies.
 One of the common reasons why a VDI deployment doesn't make it big: It's not easy to smoothly scale a single-server pilot into a full-fledged enterprise environment.

 To see how scale gets in the way, let's start with an example.
-It's easy to use basic hardware to build a
+It's easy to use basic hardware to build a virtual desktop infrastructure (VDI) environment for 25 or 50 people.
+Then, assuming that deployment is successful, it's easy to scale your 50-user environment up to 75, 100 or even 150 users.

 But at some point, inevitably, you're going to hit a ceiling for just how large you can scale your initial VDI project.
 At that point, the only way to grow your VDI deployment is to rip out everything you've built so far and start over with a new architecture that's appropriately sized for your load.